GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 We will generate a map of the continental USA using these parameters.
 Note that with all the projections you have the option of selecting a rectangular border rather than one defined by meridians and parallels.
-Here, we choose the regular WESN region, a “fancy” basemap frame, and use degrees west for longitudes.
+Here, we choose the regular WESN region, a "fancy" basemap frame, and use degrees west for longitudes.
 The generating commands used were

    ::